GlenKPeterson/Paguro/README.md

-Like functional programming and Clojure, but have to use Java at work?
-Would Clojure be perfect for you if it only had types?
-J-cicle (pronounced "Jay-sick-ul" like a frozen/immutable Java-icicle) brings the Clojure collections and a Sequence abstraction to Java, but with the full type saftey and compile-time checking that Java programmers are accustomed to.
-It's a 100% Java 8 compatible API (should be compatible back to Java 5)
+J-cicle (pronounced "Jay-sick-ul" like a frozen/immutable Java&trade;-icicle) brings Clojure collections, a Sequence abstraction, memoization, and some syntactical sugar to Java with the full type saftey and compile-time checking that Java programmers are accustomed to.
+It's a 100% Java 8 compatible API.

 #Usage
 How hard is it to create an immutable, type safe map in Java?
 Are you tired of writing code like this: